HEAP-EXPOSOME/HPV-KITE/README.md

 HPV-Kite
 ========

+_HPV-Kite in an independent application aiming to detect only HPV genomes in metagenome data.
+[KITE](https://github.com/hpdcj/KITE) is an application aiming to detect any combination of microbe genome selected to be detected from metagenome data._

 # Introduction

 HPV-Kite is a Java application that detects HPV within samples.
 It can be used for DNA and/or RNA FASTQ files.